cisagov/LME/docs/markdown/logging-guidance/cloud.md

-# Logging Made easy in the cloud
+# Logging Made Easy in the cloud

 These docs attempt to answer some FAQ and other documentation around Logging Made easy in the cloud.